KhoiFish/raytracer/readme.md

 ## References & Credits

 This was not created in isolation.
-A portion of this software was built around code from around the internet.
-I've shamelessly borrowed and modified tutorial and sample code from great developers from Microsoft, Nvidia and former collegues of mine.
+A portion of this software was built using code from around the internet for reference.
 Feel free to use the code in this package and kindly give credit to the following individuals and/or organizations as well:

 **Ray Tracing In One Weekend / Peter Shirley**
 <br>